 Education Abroad Administrative Fee

-This fee is a non-refundable administrative fee which covers office infrastructure, technology, and staff support relative to all Education Abroad programs.
+This fee is a non-refundable administrative fee that covers office infrastructure, technology, and staff support relative to all Education Abroad programs.

 Go to Withdrawal Policy for more information on student withdrawal from a study abroad program.